 While it remains unclear how the medical board will respond to the threats of lawmakers or whether any of the bills will pass to reduce prescription drug deaths, lawmakers are at least trying to take positive steps to cut the number of prescription-drug related deaths in the state of California.
 Hopefully, some progress will be made and patients will be safer in the future.

-If you would like to request one of these free resources, or to discuss a specific legal matter with a California wrongful death lawyer, feel free to call 866-981-5596.
+If you would like to discuss a specific legal matter with a California wrongful death lawyer, feel free to call 866-981-5596.

 So, go on - call (888) 752-7474, or send over our free case

 review form, even if you're not sure.
 We're here to help.

 You were wonderful throughout my case.
 Thank you so much for taking the time to explain the process so that I could feel comfortable.
 When I was hurt, I really did not know where to turn and Suzanne was comforting and knowledgable.
 Thanks again for all you did.